Real full disk encryption using GRUB on Artix Linux for BIOS and UEFI

 # cryptsetup luksFormat --type luks1 /dev/sdX1

 cryptsetupcurrently defaults to v2 of the LUKS header.
-Until GRUB version 2.06 is released GRUB only supports LUKS1.
-Make sure to specify
+There has been great work at getting GRUB version 2.06 to support LUKS2, but there still is a bug that prevents this from working.
+Make sure you specify

 --type luks1when creating the encrypted partition.
-See bug 55093 and the Arch Wiki (search for "encrypted boot" on that page) for details.
+See bug 55093 and the Encrypted boot section at the Arch Linux wiki for details.

 Open the newly formatted LUKS partition: